Alignak-monitoring-contrib/alignak-module-log/README.rst

 To configure Alignak broker to use this module:

 - edit your broker daemon configuration file
 - add the `module_alias` parameter value (`logs`) to the `modules` parameter of the daemon

-To configure this module to send its log to the Alignak badckend:
+To configure this module to send its log to the Alignak backend:

 - edit the module configuration file to set the Alignak backend parameters (eg. url and login information)

 To set up several logs collectors:

 - copy the default configuration to another file,
 - change the module alias parameter (`logs_bis`)
 - edit your broker daemon configuration file
 - add the new `module_alias` parameter value (`logs_bis`) to the `modules` parameter of the daemon

+To set up your own logger:

+- edit the module configuration file to uncomment the `logger_configuration` variable
+- update the logger configuration file (eg. mod-logs-logger.json) to replace `ALIGNAKLOG` with your target log directory
+- update the logger configuration file to suit your needs ... then python logger on the Internet is your best friend :)

 Monitoring logs configuration
 -----------------------------